 Mental health is an issue of growing concern among children and young people and those who work with them.
-In response to this Methodist Children and Youth have teamed up with Young Minds to produce resources.
-Click here to find out more.
+Visit the Mental Health resource page of the Methodist Children, Youth and Families Team.

 1 in 4 British adults experience at least one diagnosable mental health problem in at some point in life.

 Not Alone offers information and worship resources to raise awareness about mental health.
 The 10th October each year is World Mental Health Day.
 The worship resources and information on these web pages could be used on the nearest Sunday to that date, or at any other time a church wants to focus on these issues.